lgayhardt/SOVIA/README.md

 1. Download SOVIA_Monet_MacOS.zip
 2. To run excludable file  select run_SOVIA_Moent.commad or run the excluable file SOVIA_Monet in terminal

-## Acknowledgements
+## Audio and Images Resources

  Sounds and music are from Zapsplat, Freesound, Mixkit, and Avosound.
-Monet Images are from Wiki Art.
+Monet paintings are from Wiki Art.